EDUCBA

 • The input we provide to the function can be a single cell or a range of cells.

-• If the input function has any special symbols or characters, it remains unchanged.
+• It remains unchanged if the input function has any special symbols or characters.

 Recommended Articles

 This is a guide to VBA LCase.
-Here we discuss how to use Excel VBA LCase Function along with practical examples and a downloadable excel template.
+Here we discuss how to use Excel VBA LCase Function, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. VBA InStr